no-chris/chord-symbol/README.md

 ### No constrains

-`chord-symbol` will do its best to infer the correct intervals from the symbol that you are writing, but will not prevent you from describing weird chords that makes little to no musical sense.
+`ChordSymbol` will do its best to infer the correct intervals from the symbol that you are writing, but will not prevent you from describing weird chords that makes little to no musical sense.
 For example, you can write `Cmi(add3)` and it will yield `1-b3-3-5`, which correctly translate the intent behind the symbol, even though the musical intent is questionable at best.